njlabo/ffwomalloc/README.md

-# ffwomalloc
+# File Format WithOut Malloc (FFWOM)
-experiment for efficient file format without malloc a lot
+This is some experiment for efficient File Format WithOut Malloc a lot.